Fredrik Svanbäck

-Fredrik Svanbäck (born 5 December 1979) is a Finnish-Swedish football player and manager who is currently representing Croatia Helsingborg in Swedish Division 5.
-He last represented Landskrona BoIS in the Swedish Superettan.
+Fredrik Svanbäck (born 5 December 1979) is a Finnish former football player and manager.
 He signed for Helsingborgs IF in 2004 having spent all his career up to that at FF Jaro in his home town.
 He is a left midfielder, but has also tried the full-back position.
 He has been capped twice for Finland.

+Personal life

+His son Adrian Svanbäck is a professional footballer for Helsingborgs IF.